Departments, Centers, & Programs:

 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.

 Dr. Wood was PI of an echocardiographic study, Echocardiographic Assessment of Changes in Left Ventricular Systolic and Diastolic Function with Prolonged Strenuous Exercise.
-This study enrolled nearly 80 subjects and examined changes in systolic and diastolic function that occur after short and long distance strenuous exercise.
-Her team quantified serum biomarkers in athletes who ran in the 2004/2005 Boston Marathon, presented this data nationally and published two manuscripts in the European Heart Journal and Circulation in 2006.
+It enrolled nearly 80 subjects and examined changes in systolic and diastolic function that occur after short and long distance strenuous exercise.
+Her team quantified serum biomarkers in athletes who ran in the 2004/2005 Boston Marathon, presented data nationally and published manuscripts in the European Heart Journal and Circulation in 2006.

-She served as the PI for the HAPPY Heart study, a pilot examining cardiovascular disease prevention in low income women with cardiovascular risk factors.
-This susbjects in the study received an evaluation of risk factors, exercise ability and psychosocial factors.
-It also includes echocardiography and carotid intimal-medial thickness measurement.
-This 2-year program lead to significant improvements in heart disease risk factors, stress and anxiety levels, Dr. Wood is now the co-PI for the NIRVANA trial which examines the use of nevibolol in symptom relief and exercise tolerance in microvascular ischemia.
-She is also the co-PI of a prospective study examining clinical and genetic features in adults with a history of spontaneous coronary artery dissection.
+She served as PI for the HAPPY Heart study, examining cardiovascular disease prevention in low income women with cardiovascular risk factors.
+Subjects in the study received an evaluation of risk factors, exercise ability and psychosocial factors.
+It includes echocardiography and carotid intimal-medial thickness measurement.
+This 2 year program lead to significant improvements in heart disease risk factors, stress and anxiety levels, Dr. Wood is the co-PI for the NIRVANA trial which examines the use of nevibool in symptom relief and exercise tolerance in microvascular ischemia.
+She is also co-PI of a prospective study examining clinical and genetic features in adults with a history of spontaneous coronary artery dissection.